 2. Knowledgeable Workforce

-Make sure that you either have a trained team (in-house or outsourced) to execute the strategy or you have a trainable and competent team that you can get trained by a coach as you implement the strategy.
+Make sure that you either have a trained social media team (in-house or outsourced) to execute the social media plan or you have a trainable and competent team that you can get trained by a social media coach as you implement the strategy.

 You’ll need these professionals in your basic workforce

 - Social media manager (This is recommended only for a big a brand.
 A smart startup can be managed by an experienced and qualified social media executive single-handedly)